By Pat Brennan, Jet Propulsion Laboratory

 Strange new world

-Marcy had been trying to develop a way to find exoplanets for more than a decade when he learned of the Swiss team’s big discovery.
-A few days later, he and Butler headed to the Lick Observatory, on a mountaintop near San Jose, to confirm the existence of 51 Pegasi b.
+Members of this team headed to the Lick Observatory, on a mountaintop near San Jose, to confirm the existence of 51 Pegasi b.

 Their observations over four days matched beautifully the properties of the new planet described by the Europeans.
 But those properties were so strange that many scientists had difficulty believing it was really a planet.